How To Be Among The 8% Who Reach Their 2023 Goals

 Motivation gets you going, accountability keeps you on track.

 To get new outcomes in your life, you need to build new habits.
+Building habits requires consistent effort.
+And consistent effort requires data.

+This could be logging your workouts, tracking your meals or measuring your sleep.
 Without that data, you will find yourself back into your old patterns and behaviors within as little as 7 days, wondering "how" it happened.

-You can't grow what you don't measure.
+Here's the reality: You can't grow what you don't measure.

-And no, this doesn’t mean you have to track every single calorie, but you need data to know where you're going and stay on track towards your goals, so that you can improve constantly and make adjustments as necessary.
+Measure your new behaviors and be 100% honest with yourself.
+This doesn’t mean you have to track every single calorie, but you need data to know where you're going and stay on track towards your goals, so that you can improve constantly and make adjustments as necessary.

 Not doing so is like trying to grow a business without measuring variables like cashflow – it won't work.

 The best way to do it is to write it down on paper and put it somewhere you will see it every day.
+This is called “habit tracking” and it’s essential for lasting results.

 4) Setbacks aren’t failures: